 Central’s Main Office

-The Clinical Wellness Recovery Team (CWRT) is a program aimed to help improve the physical and behavioral health care that an individual receives.
-The team consists of a Registered Nurse and/or Behavioral Health Therapist who work collaboratively with individuals to coordinate care.
-Communication is established and maintained with the individual’s Primary Care Physician (PCP) and their Psychiatrist as well as any medical and behavioral health provider, treatment team member, and support system.
-The Navigators will demonstrate a focus on interventions designed to coordinate ongoing care for the individual.
-This could include helping the individual gain access to services, health and disease screening, and education regarding medications and diseases.
-The Navigator will act as a health advocate to help members receive ongoing and appropriate care.
-They are able to support clients in their homes, at medical appointments and evaluation, and facilitate and advocate for medical follow-up.
-In addition, some other services they are able to provide include: offering information and resources to members about help with tobacco cessation, exercise, dietary restrictions, and health maintenance.
-They will also notify the PCP and psychiatrist upon entry to/discharge from an inpatient hospitalization.
-The Navigators provide health monitoring for members on atypical antipsychotic medication.
-And, if an individual is having difficulty maintaining recommended treatment compliance, our Navigators can help them work through barriers to adherence with their medical and behavioral health care.
+The Clinical Wellness Recovery Team (CWRT) is a program aimed to help improve your physical and behavioral health care.
+Good physical health care and mental health care go hand in hand for overall good health.
+The CWRT team is here to support your health both physically and mentally.
+Our team consists of a registered nurse navigator and/or behavioral health navigator who work collaboratively with you to coordinate your care.
+Our team establishes communication with your Primary Care Physician (PCP) and Psychiatrist as well as any medical and behavioral health provider, treatment team member, and support system to help coordinate your care.
+Our team of navigators demonstrate a focus on interventions designed to coordinate your ongoing care.
+This could include helping you gain access to services, health and disease screening, and education regarding medications and diseases.
+Our navigators will act as health advocates to help you receive ongoing and appropriate care.
+They are able to support you in your home, at medical appointments and evaluations, and facilitate and advocate for medical follow-up when needed.
+In addition, some other services they are able to provide include: offering information and resources to you about help with tobacco cessation, exercise, dietary restrictions, and health maintenance.
+Our navigators provide health monitoring for you if you are being prescribed atypical antipsychotic medication.
+And, if you are having difficulty maintaining recommended treatment compliance, our navigators can help them work through barriers to adherence with your medical and behavioral health care.

 Central Behavioral Health Brochure – CWRT